Epinova/Epinova.Elasticsearch/setup.md

   </configuration>
   ```

-The last 8 attributes in `<epinova.elasticSearch>` is optional and shows default values.
+The last 8 attributes in `<epinova.elasticSearch>` are optional and show default values.

 Explanation:

 * `bulksize` defines how many documents should be sent simultaneously when performing bulk updates.
 * `providerMaxResults` how many hits to return in the UI search.
 * `closeIndexDelay` the delay in milliseconds between open/close operations.
-This might be necessary to increas on slower servers.
+An increase might be necessary on slower servers.
 * `ignoreXhtmlStringContentFragments` should content fragments in XhtmlStrings be ignored?
 * `clientTimeoutSeconds` the timeout in seconds used by the underlying HttpClient.
 * `username` username for basic authentication.